 '''

+with ( Expression ) ScopeStatement

 with ( Symbol ) ScopeStatement

 with ( TemplateInstance ) ScopeStatement

 '''

 where Expression evaluates to a class reference or struct instance.
 Within the with body the referenced object is searched first for identifier symbols.
 The WithStatement

 '''

 with (expression)

 {

 ...

 ident;

 }

 is semantically equivalent to:

 {

 Object tmp;

 tmp = expression;

 ...

 tmp.ident;

 }

 '''